Best DNS Servers for Gaming 2026 [Ranked]

 How do you find the best DNS server for gaming?

 Compare services based on server speed, uptime, quality, and security.
-However, having a reliable DNS server that offers consistent uptimes over fast speeds is more important.
+However, having a reliable DNS server that offers consistent uptimes is more important than raw speeds.

 What is the best private DNS for gaming?